capensisma/Herald/README.md

 ```

-Note: Rather than take issue with my usage of the noun forms of medium (singular) and media (plural for medium), please see this link:  http://grammar.about.com/od/alightersideofwriting/a/mediagloss.htm
+My usage of the noun forms of medium (singular) and media (plural for medium) is explained in here:  http://grammar.about.com/od/alightersideofwriting/a/mediagloss.htm